Probing the Chaos to Integrability Transition in Double-Scaled SYK: Krylov operator complexity across the phase transition

+where the behavior $\sqrt{n(n-1)}$ is given by fitting.
+It implies the hierarchy $\tilde b_1\ll \tilde b_2\ll \tilde b_n$ with $n\geq3$ in the quasi-integrable phase.
+The asymptotic behaviors are derived from the perturbative approach in the next subsection.

 We implement the above algorithm with exact numbers up to $n_c=60$ or high-precision numbers up to $n_c=128$.
-When $\kappa<1$, except for $b_1=\sqrt{2\Delta}$, the $b_n$ for $n\geq2$ are order $\Delta^0$.
-When $\beta\J=0$, the Lanczos coefficients for some $\kappa$ are shown in the left panel of Fig.\,\ref{fig:bnkckappa}.
-The Lanczos coefficients $b_n$ grow linearly for small $\kappa$ with a slope negatively related to $\kappa$.
-When $\beta\J=100$, with $\kappa_c\approx0.18$, the Lanczos coefficients in each phase are shown in the left panel of Fig.\,\ref{fig:bnkcbetakappa}.
-The results displays the expected interpolation between the $\propto n$ growth for a chaotic and $\propto\sqrt{n}$ growth for an integrable system.
+At $\beta\J=0$, the Lanczos coefficients for some $\kappa$ are shown in the left panel of Fig.\,\ref{fig:bnkckappa}.
+Their behaviors continuously interpolate between the linear growth in \eqref{eq:Lanczos_chaotic} at small $\kappa$ and the square root growth in \eqref{eq:Lanczos_integrable} when $\kappa\to1$.
+At $\beta\J=100$, with the transition value $\kappa=0.18$, the Lanczos coefficients are shown in the left panel of Fig.\,\ref{fig:bnkcbetakappa}.
+Following the saddle trajectory from the chaotic branch, through the subdominant branch, to the quasi-integrable branch, the Lanczos coefficients continuously transform from the $\propto n$ growth to the $\propto\sqrt{2n}$ growth.
+In the quasi-integrable phase, we observe $\tilde b_2 \ll \tilde b_n$ for $n\geq 3$, as expected.
+However, when tracking the dominated branches across the first-order phase transition, the Lanczos coefficients exhibit a discontinuous jump at the transition point, where $\tilde b_2$ drops sharply.